counterdata-network/news-entity-server/README.md

 Usage
 -----

-Just hit the homepage in a web browser to try out putting in a URL and getting all the entities.
-There are also endpoints it exposes for you to use as an API.
+API documentation is available at http://localhost:8000/redoc.
 See the code in `test/test_server.py` for examples.

 ### API Endpoints